pineconedata/pineconedata.github.io/_posts/2024-05-30-basketball-feature_engineering.md

 player_data.to_excel('player_data_engineered.xlsx', index=False)
 ```

 # Wrap up

-In today's guide, we expanded upon our dataset by engineering a few new features.
-In the next part, we'll take a closer look at the underlying data in each column and create visualizations to identify the relationship between various parameters.
+In this guide, we engineered new features from the cleaned NCAA basketball dataset.
+We created two-point field goal metrics, extracted conference labels, calculated per-game statistics, created an assist-to-turnover ratio, and calculated fantasy points.

+In the next part, we'll use this engineered dataset for exploratory data analysis so we can better understand relationships between player statistics before creating final visualizations and training machine learning models.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/) (Today's Guide)